awesson/stable-fluids/README.md

 #Stable Fluids
 Resurrected old project from college.
-2D fluid simulation of incompressible fluids based on Jos Stam's Stable Fluids paper.
+A 2D fluid simulation of incompressible fluids based on Jos Stam's Stable Fluids paper.

 ## TO COMPILE:
 Useful reference for installing openGL/GLUT: http://web.eecs.umich.edu/~sugih/courses/eecs487/glut-howto/

-####linux/unix:
+####Linux/Unix:
 You will need to have installed...
 - g++
 - openGL